ytobiaz/vit_experiment/TRAINING.md

 # Training Instructions

-The instructions have been primarily adopted from [NViT] (https://github.com/NVlabs/NViT).
+The instructions have been primarily adopted from [NViT](https://github.com/NVlabs/NViT).

 ## Pruning